-Collective Worship takes place daily in many forms and contributes significantly towards our children’s spiritual development.
-We understand that time for reflection during Collective Worship and at other times during the day is an essential part of developing our children’s spiritual, moral, social, and cultural (SMSC) awareness.
-Our Collective Worship Council hold an important role in our school.
-Made up from a child in each year group throughout the school, their main aims are:
+Collective Worship takes place daily, in many forms, and contributes significantly towards our children’s spiritual development.
+We understand that time for reflection during Collective Worship, and at other times during the day, is an essential part of developing our children’s spiritual, moral, social, and cultural (SMSC) awareness.
+Our Collective Worship Council fulfills an important role in our school.
+The Council includes one child from each year group and their main aims are:

-As a Collective Worship Councillor the children may be required to; assist in planning Collective Worships, take part in church services, teach other children in their class about Christian topics, create drama sketches of Bible stories, demonstrate values and write prayers.
-They will also be required to attend meetings with other Collective Worship Councillors to discuss Collective Worship and how they can make them even more exciting.
-All of our councillors have very important jobs that are specifically linked to our Collective Worship Some of their jobs include;
+When taking on the role of Collective Worship Councillor, the children may be required to; assist in planning Collective Worships, take part in church services, teach other children in their class about Christian topics, create drama sketches of Bible stories and demonstrate Christian values and write extempore prayers.
+They will also be required to attend meetings with other Collective Worship Councillors to discuss Collective Worships and how these sessions can be made even more exciting and engaging.

-Below you will find a range of minutes and newsletters documenting some of the activities carried out by the Collective Worship Council.
-Our Collective Worship Council keep a record of reflections from adults and children which are recorded during and following all collective worships and some RE lessons.
+Below you will find links to minutes and newsletters documenting some of the activities carried out by the Collective Worship Council.
+Our Collective Worship Council also keeps an ongoing record of reflections from adults and children following our Collective Worships and some RE lessons.
 Please scroll down to view these termly Padlets.

 Collective Worships During Lockdown:

-Even though we were not able to all be together in the summer of 2020 we knew that God was always with us.
-We hope you found comfort in and enjoyed these Collective Worship videos.
+Even though we were not able to be together in the summer of 2020, we knew that God was always with us.
+We hope you found comfort in and enjoyed these Collective Worships.